KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 #### Create `wp_7776`

-Create `wp_7776` file inside the `iguana` dir with your 24 words seed passphrase.
+Create `wp_7776` file inside the `iguana` dir with your 24 words passphrase.
 The file should look as follows (replace `YOUR VERY SECURE PASSPHRASE` with your own):

 ```bash
 curl --url "http://127.0.0.1:7776" --data "{\"method\":\"walletpassphrase\",\"params\":[\"YOUR VERY SECURE PASSPHRASE\", 9999999]}"